 - exposure: well-exposed films have good lung detail and an outline of the spinal column

-- rotation: the space between the medial clavicle and the margin of the adjacent vertebrae should be roughly equal on each other; look for indwelling lines or objects
+- rotation: the space between the medial clavicle and the margin of the adjacent vertebrae should be roughly equal to each other; look for indwelling lines or objects

 Bones and soft tissues

-Scan the bones for symmetry, fractures,osteoporosis, or metastatic lesions.
-Evaluate the soft tissures forforeign bodies, edema, or subcutaneous air.
+Scan the bones for symmetry, fractures, osteoporosis, and lesions.
+Evaluate the soft tissues for foreign bodies, swelling, and subcutaneous air.

-Evaluate the heart size: the heart should be <50% of thechest diameter on PA films and <60% on AP films.
-Check for heartshape, calcifications, and prosthetic valves.
+Evaluate the heart size: the heart should be <50% of the chest diameter on PA films and <60% on AP films.
+Check for the heart shape, calcifications, and prosthetic valves.

-Check diaphragms for position (the right is slightly higher than the left due to the liver) and shape (may be flattened bilaterally in chronic asthma or emphysema, or unilaterally in case of tension pneumothorax or foreign body aspiration).
-Look below the diaphragms for free air.
+Check the hemidiaphragms for position (the right is commonly slightly higher than the left due to the liver) and shape (may be flattened bilaterally in chronic asthma or emphysema, or unilaterally in case of tension pneumothorax or foreign body aspiration).
+Look below the diaphragm for free gas.

 Pleural effusions may be large and obvious or small and subtle.
 Always check the costophrenic angles for sharpness (blunted angles may indicate small effusions).
-Check a lateral film for small posterior effusions (more sensitive for small effusions).
+Check the lateral film for small posterior effusions (more sensitive for small effusions).

-Check lung fields for infiltrates (interstitial vs.alveolar), masses, consolidation, air bronchograms, pneumothoraces,and vascular markings.
+Check lungs for infiltrates (interstitial vs. alveolar), masses, consolidation (+/- air bronchograms), pneumothoraces, and vascular markings.
 Vessels should taper and should be almost invisible at the lung periphery.

 Hila and mediastinum

-Evaluate the hila for lymphadenopathy,calcifications, and masses.
+Evaluate the hila for lymphadenopathy, calcifications, and masses.
 The left hilum is normally higher than the right.
 Check for widening of the mediastinum (which may indicate aortic dissection in the appropriate clinical setting) and tracheal deviation (which may indicate a mass effect, e.g. from large goiter, or tension pneumothorax).
 In children, be careful not to mistake the thymus for a mass!

-In most cases an impression is worth while as it not only forces you to synthesise all the findings together but acts as double check.
+In most cases, an impression is worthwhile as it not only forces you to synthesize all the findings together but acts as a double check.